Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

-The Valorem protocol acts as an underwriter and clearinghouse for writing and exercising options contracts and as a custodian and assignment engine for the options’ underlying collateral.Both the options contract and the underlying collateral are tokenized for ownership on EVM blockchains.
+The Valorem protocol acts as an underwriter and clearinghouse for writing and exercising options contracts and as a custodian and assignment engine for the options’ underlying collateral.
+Both the options contract and the underlying collateral are tokenized for ownership on EVM blockchains.
 The protocol allows the following actions: